angular/angular/aio/content/guide/styleguide.md

 Apply the
 <a href="https://wikipedia.org/wiki/Single_responsibility_principle"><i>single responsibility principle</i> (SRP)</a>
 to all components, services, and other symbols.
-This helps make the app cleaner, easier to read and maintain, and more testable.
+This helps make the application cleaner, easier to read and maintain, and more testable.

 {@a 01-01}